Plan Your Visit

 Guided Public Bus Tour

-This is the most popular way to experience Dinosaur Ridge!
-This is our 45-55 minute guided bus tour with an interpretive guide.
+The most popular way to experience Dinosaur Ridge: take a 45 minute guided bus tour with an interpretive guide.
 Costs: $20/adult (ages 12+), $14/child (ages 3-12), free for ages 2 and under.

-Weekend Guided Walking Tour
+Weekend Guided Walking Tours

-Self-Guided Walk of Dinosaur Ridge
+Self-Guided Walk across Dinosaur Ridge

 Walk with a Geologist